Is There a Federal Defamation Statute of Limitations?

 It is important to note that the single publication rule has several nuances, and several clarifications and exceptions may apply.
 As such, we always recommend that you take action as soon as you learn that another person made false statements against your entity or yourself.

 If you need legal advice, you need to contact the Mullen Law Firm, which has skilled and experienced defamation attorneys ready to assist you.
-Our lawyers have a solid understanding of the civil procedure and law on defamation, and we may be able to get you a favorable outcome.
+Our legal professionals have a solid understanding of the civil procedure and law on defamation, and we may be able to get you a favorable outcome.

 Is Defamation a Federal Question?